locomote-sh/idb/README.md

 ## API

-Note that all functions return promises.

 `idbOpen( schema )`

+(Asynchronous).
 Open an IndexedDB instance.
-Creates a new DB if no DB with the specified name exists.
+Creates a new database if no database with the specified name exists.
-Upgrades the existing DB if the schema versions are different.
+Upgrades the existing database if the schema versions are different.

 * `schema`: The database schema.